PNLFC/BridgitChallenge/README.md

 * The challenges you encountered.
 * Anything else you'd like to add.

-# Deliverables
+# Deliverables & Submitting Your Results

-You can either provide us with a link to your fork of the repository or you can zip up your local repository and send it to us.
-If you opt for the latter option please make sure to exclude the `node_modules` directory from your zip file.
+Please do one of the following:
+1. Grant access to your private repository to the Github account indicated.
+2. Make your repository public and provide the URL.
+3. Don't forget to include your notes!